 What meeting 100% of need looks like

 Why?
-Because of the 74 schools, 34 had an average net price after gift aid of over $8,000 for families with incomes of $30,000 or less.
-Harvard and Duke don’t report any average for this category.
-Only eleven had an average of less than $5,000 for this category.
+Because of the 75 schools with 500 or more full-time undergraduates, 38 had an average net price after gift aid of over $8,000 for families with incomes of $30,000 or less.
+Two schools, Lafayette and Harvey Mudd, had averages of over $20,000.
+A total of 27 had an average of less than $5,000 for this category.

 I use $8,000 since virtually all students will qualify for the $5,500 Direct Federal Student loan.
-When you add it the mandatory student contribution many of the schools require, I can see the where an $8,000 is reasonable.
+When you add in the mandatory student contribution many of the schools require, I can see where an $8,000 average net price is reasonable.
 However, we are talking about the lowest income category.
 I’m sure these kids have plenty of expenses that won’t fall under the Total Cost of Attendance which is why I mentioned the number under $5,000 as well.

 Colleges get to define demonstrated need

-Furthermore, the PROFILE is the form that low-income students don’t find out if they qualify for the fee waiver until after they submit their application.
+Furthermore, the PROFILE is the form that low-income students don’t find out if they qualify for the fee waiver until sometime while completing their application.
 Maybe that’s why there are so few freshman receiving Pell Grants at these schools.
-In fact, at least half of the schools wouldn’t meet the Education Trust’s proposed bottom-line standards for the minimum percentage of freshman with Pell Grants.
+In fact, over 40% of the schools wouldn’t meet the Education Trust’s proposed bottom-line standards for the minimum percentage of freshman with Pell Grants.